ChartsOrg/Charts/README.md

 In order to correctly compile:

 1. Drag the `Charts.xcodeproj` to your project
-2. Go to your target's settings, hit the "+" under the "Frameworks, Libraries, and Embedded Content" section, and select the Charts.framework
+2. Go to your target's settings, hit the "+" under the "Embedded Binaries" section, and select the Charts.framework
 3. `@import Charts`
 4. When using Swift in an ObjC project:
    - You need to import your Bridging Header.
 Usually it is "*YourProject-Swift.h*", so in ChartsDemo it's "*ChartsDemo-Swift.h*".
 Do not try to actually include "*ChartsDemo-Swift.h*" in your project :-)